d1vanov/ciuploadtool/README.md

 ## Advanced usage

 The tool accepts several input parameters which can be used to fine-tune its behaviour.
-For example, you might want to differentiate the continuous builds between stable (master branch) and unstable (development branch) builds.
-This can be done by adjusting the name of the tag used for continuous builds: `ciuploadtool` accepts input flag `suffix` which can be set equal to the branch name so builds from master branch would produce continuous release tagged with `continuous-master` tag and builds from development branch would produce continuous release tagged with `continuous-development` tag.
-Here's the example configuration for Travis CI:

-The tool accepts a couple of input parameters which can be used to fine-tune its behaviour.
-For example, you might want to differentiate the continuous builds between stable (master branch) and unstable (development branch) builds.
-This can be done by adjusting the name of the tag used for continuous builds: `ciuploadtool` accepts input flag `suffix` which can be set equal to the branch name so builds from master branch would produce continuous release tagged with `continuous-master` tag and builds from development branch would produce continuous release tagged with `continuous-development` tag.
-Here's the example configuration for Travis CI:
+For example, you might want to differentiate continuous builds between stable (master branch) and unstable (development branch) builds.
+This can be done by adjusting the name of the tag used for continuous builds: `ciuploadtool` accepts input flag `suffix` which can be set equal to branch name so builds from master branch would produce continuous release tagged with `continuous-master` tag and builds from development branch would produce continuous release tagged with `continuous-development` tag.
+Here's example configuration for Travis CI:

 ```yaml